TeodorDumi/MMSProjectPrint/README.md

 Note: There will be **no** neural networks or deep learning in this project.
 That's too much.

 # Build instructions
 Designed to be built with [Maven](https://maven.apache.org/).
-Install maven and run, then enter lifecycle package.
+Install maven and instruct it to enter the package lifecycle

 ```ssh=
 sudo apt install maven